dpa99c/cordova-plugin-gemini-x/README.md

 Retrieves the chat history for the current Gemini AI chat session.
 - Requires a chat session to be initialized first using `initChat()`.
 - Can be used to store the chat history for restoration on app restart.
-- Note that for multi-modal chat history, the image data returned will be the base64-encoded image data rather than the original image URI since the latter is not stored in the chat history.
+- Note that for multi-modal chat history, the image data returned will be the base64-encoded image data rather than the original image URI since the latter is not available in the model's chat history.

 #### Parameters
 - {function} success (required) - function to execute on receiving a response from the model.